LEARN

 Threat Summary:

-Assessing the species' status is difficult because of its nocturnal habits and desolate environment.
-It is believed that threats to the species vary across its range and may include predation by feral mammals, erosion and soil disturbance by domestic animals, food competition, disease, illegal capture and reduced water availability.
+Assessing the species’ status is difficult because of its nocturnal habits and desolate environment.
+It is believed that threats to the species vary across its range and may include predation by feral mammals, erosion and soil disturbance by domestic animals, food competition, disease, fire, illegal collection of birds or eggs and reduced water availability.
+In any given sub-population there is thought not to be any more than 30 individuals.
+The probable extreme fragmentation of the population poses a significant extinction risk.

 Range: